Tommy's PregnancyHub

 If you take medicine for your mental illness, it’s important to speak to your GP and psychiatrist or perinatal mental health team before you give up smoking.

-Smoking causes your body to process medicines more quickly so your medication dose may need to be changed if you quit.
+Smoking causes your body to process medicines more quickly.
+This means that your medication dose may need to be changed if you quit.

 How does smoking affect fertility?